Anonymous-GeeSolver/GeeSolver-CAPTCHA/readme.md

 Our GeeSolver consists of a ViT encoder and a captcha decoder.

 - [**ViT Encoder**] Numerous difficult-to-attack captcha schemes that “damage” the standard font of characters are similar to image masks.
-In this case, the MAE-based paradigm is very suitable for obtaining a ViT encoder (latent feature extractor) with the ability to infer characters from local information (see Fig.5&Tab.A2).
+In this case, the MAE-based paradigm is very suitable for obtaining a ViT encoder (latent feature extractor) with the ability to infer characters from local information.

-- [**Captcha Decoder**] Text-based captchas have the common characteristics that text is arranged horizontally from left to right, which inspired the design of a sophisticated sequence-based decoder to recognize captcha more efficiently (see Tab.5).
+- [**Captcha Decoder**] Text-based captchas have the common characteristics that text is arranged horizontally from left to right, which inspired the design of a sophisticated sequence-based decoder to recognize captcha more efficiently.

 ## Dependency